apache/arrow/docs/source/java/overview.rst

      - Java wrappers around the native Gandiva SQL expression compiler.
      - Bindings
    * - arrow-dataset
-     - Java implementation of Arrow Dataset API/Framework
+     - Java bindings to the Arrow Datasets library.
      - Bindings

-Arrow Java modules offer support to work data (1) in-memory, (2) at rest and (3) on-the-wire.
+Arrow Java modules support working with data (1) in-memory, (2) at rest, and (3) on-the-wire.

 For more detail about how to install this modules please review :doc:`Installing Java Modules <install>`.